waterdmd/AI4flow/README.md

 # AI4flow

 AI4flow is a machine learning framework designed for hydrological forecasting.
-This project supports a research paper currently under review at the *Science of the Total Environment* journal.
+This project supports a research paper currently under review at the *Journal of Hydrology*.

 ## Notes